alexmen656/pirates-simulator/README.md

 -Spawn diamonds _/

 Known errors & bugs, things that are missing:
-- New hint after only placing 1 ship not 3
+- New hint after only placing 1 ship not 2 _/
-- Problems with hints in general
+- Problems with hints in general _/
 - Multilang not finished
 - Musiccontrol to mute the music _/
 - Ranglist see all players -/
-- When gold already exits and ship is placed, gold doesnt get collected
+- When gold already exits and ship is placed, gold doesnt get collected _/
-- Preview circle only showing when moved with mouse
+- Preview circle only showing when moved with mouse x
-- If click with shift - base popup displays but you are not allowed to place new bases
+- If click with shift - base popup displays but you are not allowed to place new bases _/
 - Redesign StartView.vue
 - Dynamic prices of ships _/ //Should be done but I must double check it
 - check ranglist -/
-- music crčedits page
+- music credits page _/

 Checklist before submitting:
 - Enable Music
 - Change Version

-Next Update:
+Next Update(s):
 - Ship Upgrades for more range
 - Stats: How many Gold and Diamonds you have collected
 - New type of thing to collect
+- PVP mode
+- Trading collected things
+- Special effeect
+- Special things to collect